yefreescoding/Instagram-clone-project/README.md

 My process started with me looking for the design I wanted to replicate.
 So i went to one of my favorites pages t search for some inspiration and I found a couple of great concept design for it.

 Then I started coding the HTML file.
 Organizing the content and separating the sections.

+After added the respective classes for the elements I started positioning the elements on the web page

 ### Built with